AsherBond/cato/INSTALL_ORACLE.md

-# Installing the Oracle client for Cato use
+# Installing the Oracle client for velocity use

 ## Requirements

-Cato can interact directly with Oracle applicaiton databases via the instant client and an open source Python package called cx_Oracle.
+**velocity** can interact directly with Oracle applicaiton databases via the instant client and an open source Python package called cx_Oracle.
 The following instructions are provided to install cx_Oracle